-This Continuing Disclosure Agreement dated November 15, 2011 (including any amendments or supplements hereto, the "Disclosure Agreement") is executed and delivered by The State of Delaware (as more fully defined below, the "Issuer") in connection with the issuance of the above-captioned bonds (the "2011 Bonds").
+This Continuing Disclosure Agreement dated August 28, 2019 (including any amendments or supplements hereto, the "Disclosure Agreement") is executed and delivered by The State of Delaware (as more fully defined below, the "Issuer") in connection with the issuance of the above-captioned bonds (the "Bonds").
 The Issuer, intending to be legally bound, hereby covenants and agrees as follows:

-- Section 1.
+- SECTION 1.
 Purpose of the Disclosure Agreement.
-This Disclosure Agreement is being executed and delivered by the Issuer for the benefit of the Holder from time-to-time of the Bonds (as defined below) and in order to assist the Participating Underwriters in complying with S.E.C.
-Rule 15c2-12(b)(5). - Section 2.
+This Disclosure Agreement is being executed and delivered by the Issuer for the benefit of the Holder from time-to-time of the Bonds (as defined below) and in order to assist the Participating Underwriters in complying with United States Securities and Exchange Commission Rule 15c2-12. - SECTION 2.
 Definitions.
-Unless the context clearly requires otherwise, the following capitalized terms shall have the meanings set forth below: - "Additional Bonds" shall mean any indebtedness of the Issuer issued subsequent to the 2011 Bonds which the Issuer has declared in writing to be covered by this Disclosure Agreement.
-No such written declaration shall be considered an amendment to this Disclosure Agreement for purposes of Section 9 hereof. - "Annual Filing Date" shall mean not later than the first day of the eleventh calendar month immediately following the end of the Issuer's fiscal year. - "Annual Financial Information" shall mean any Annual Report provided by the State pursuant to, and as described in, Sections 3 and 4 of this Disclosure Agreement. - "Annual Report" shall mean any Annual Report provided by the Issuer pursuant to, and as described in, Sections 3 and 4 of this Disclosure Agreement. - "Bonds" shall mean the 2011 Bonds and Additional Bonds, if any. - "Dissemination Agent" shall mean any agent of the Issuer designated in writing by the Issuer which has filed with the Issuer a written acceptance of such designation. - "EMMA" shall mean the Electronic Municipal Market Access System maintained by the MSRB at http://emma.msrb.org/, which serves as the sole nationally recognized municipal securities information repository under the Rule. - "Holder" means any person (a) having the power, directly or indirectly, to vote or consent with respect to, or to dispose of ownership of, any Bonds (including persons holding
+Unless the context clearly requires otherwise, the following capitalized terms shall have the meanings set forth below: - "Additional Bonds" shall mean any indebtedness of the Issuer issued subsequent to the Bonds which the Issuer has declared in writing to be covered by this Disclosure Agreement.
+No such written declaration shall be considered an amendment to this Disclosure Agreement for purposes of Section 9 hereof. - "Annual Filing Date" shall mean not later than the first day of the eleventh calendar month immediately following the end of the Issuer's fiscal year. - "Annual Financial Information" shall mean any Annual Report provided by the State pursuant to, and as described in, Sections 3 and 4 of this Disclosure Agreement. - "Annual Report" shall mean any Annual Report provided by the Issuer pursuant to, and as described in, Sections 3 and 4 of this Disclosure Agreement. - "Bonds" shall mean the Bonds and Additional Bonds, if any. - "Dissemination Agent" shall mean any agent of the Issuer designated in writing by the Issuer which has filed with the Issuer a written acceptance of such designation. - "EMMA" shall mean the Electronic Municipal Market Access System maintained by the MSRB. - "Holder" shall mean any registered holder of Bonds, provided, however that with respect to any Bond registered in a "street name" or the name of a nominee such as The Depository Trust